AlexQuidditch/linux-telegram-monitor/README.md

 I wanted a small and simple monitoring script to send alerts to Telegram.
 But I did not find one to send the per-process details to debug the usage jumps.

+It does not pretend to be super-clean or fully featured, but a quick and simple implementation fitting basic needs: monitor a small VPS linux server for anomalies or unexpected login attempts.

+Please fill free to use or change it upon your will or contact me if you need any help.

 # Installation and Configuration

 Tested on Ubuntu 22.04.